tdkehoe/Firebase-Tutorial/Firebase_Principles.md

 To reiterate the reasons to use Firebase:

+#### Things That Can Only Be Done With Firebase
 * Data binding synchronizes your local arrays and objects to the remote arrays and objects.
 You don't have to write HTTP requests or database queries.
 Data updates in your app without your users having to click anything.
 * Data binding can be used to make collaborative apps, i.e., multiple users can use the same app at the same time and each user's data instantly updates to the other users.
+(This is why I learned Firebase.
+Ask me how in the future when you go to websites there will be other people there.)

+#### Things That Are Easier With Firebase But Can Be Done Without Firebase
 * Firebase handles authorization and authentication for you, including OAuth2, e-mail & password login, and routing authorization.
 * No backend server.
 Servers take time to set up, and then can crash or are shut down by your host for maintenance.
 A Node/Express/MongoDB server adds no value to your website, i.e., it doesn't do anything that you can't do in a front-end framework such as AngularJS (e.g., routing).

+#### Things That Are Good But Not Unique To Firebase
 * NoSQL means not having to write schema to set up database tables or translate HTTP requests from objects and arrays into SQL queries.
 * Firebase is fast.
 I built two versions of the same app, in the [MEAN stack](https://crudiest-movies.firebaseapp.com/#/movies) and in [Firebase](https://crudiest-firebase.firebaseapp.com/#/movies).
 Open each and you'll see that the Firebase version loads the movies array faster.
 Add some movies and see if you notice a difference in speed.
 * Firebase is [free for limited accounts](https://www.firebase.com/pricing.html).